cid-harvard/py-ecomplexity-clean/README.md

 - Why are ECI and PCI are both normalized using ECI's mean and std. dev?
     + This normalization preserves the property that ECI = (mean of PCI of products for which MCP=1)
+- What is log-supermodularity?
+    + Refer `ecomplexity/log_supermodularity.py` for a brief explanation.
+More at Schetter, U. (2019).
+A Structural Ranking of Economic Complexity (SSRN Scholarly Paper 3485842). https://doi.org/10.2139/ssrn.3485842.

 ### References